LeopoldineMirtil/cyclistic_case_study/03_reports/Cyclistic-Case-Study-2022.md

 July, it would be advantageous to offer Weekend, Spring and Summer Specials.
 The company can also show highlight perks of membership through digital media to influence casual riders to become members.
-This can include posting member testimonials, ads highlighting the benefits of the bike rides (save time or money, enjoy the sites, get in shape, etc.)
+This can include posting member testimonials and ads highlighting the benefits of the bike rides (save time or money, enjoy the sites, get in shape, etc.)

 **Advertise Top 5 Destinations**

 Use digital media and ads near start stations to advertise the top 5 end stations used by riders.
-Since the top 5 station destinations of casual riders is different from those of members, the advertisements will help attract more casual riders and convert them to membership.
+Since the top 5 destinations of casual riders differ from those of members, the advertisements will help attract more casual riders and convert them to membership.